 powerful.
 As Christians, we believe that all people are created in God’s image, regardless of their wealth or background.

-• This proposal would create an immigration system that favors the wealthy, and would eliminate hard
+• This new Public Charge rule will create an immigration system that favors the wealthy, and would eliminate hard

 working families who are building their future.

-• This proposal would force families to choose between being together with stability and meeting basic
+• The rule forces families to choose between being together with stability and meeting basic

 human needs like food and medical care.

-• The proposed changes will also affect U.S. citizens who are part of mixed immigration status families,
+• The rules changes will also affect U.S. citizens who are part of mixed immigration status families,

 including kids and pregnant women who are in families that use these programs to fulfill basic needs.